coingaming/moon-light/HOW-TO-WRITE-TESTS-E2E.md

 ###### All tests fails.

-Check if dev server is working on the door `:3000`
+Check if dev server is working on the port `:3000`

 ###### Hover/click not working correctly